akuklev/akuklev.github.io/polymorphism.md

             Γ ⊢ c : ∀<T : K⁺> F(T)
 ```

-For example, assume we have proven the Cayley's embedding theorem for U-small groups:
+For example, assume we have proven the Cayley's embedding theorem for U-small monoids:
 ```
-cayleyEmbedding : ∀<G : U> ∀(g : GroupStructureOn<G>) GroupHomomorphism((G, g), sym(G))
+cayleyEmbedding : ∀<M : U> ∀(m : Monoid<M>) MonoidHomomorphism<M, Endo(M)>
 ```

 With the rule above, it automatically applies also to groups in any universe U.

 We have just achieved that closed-form typeformer definitions and closed-form proofs that depend on types irrelevantly automatically become fully polymorphic without mentioning universe levels explicitly in any way.

-Note that the coinductively defined operator ( ⁺) is reminds of another coinductively defined operator on types, namely the ( ᵈ) operator in [Displayed Type Theory](https://arxiv.org/abs/2311.18781), which allows to derive the displayed category of all groups `CatStructureOnᵈ GroupStructureOn GroupHomomorphism` from the type classes mentioned above.
+Note that the coinductively defined operator ( ⁺) is reminds of another coinductively defined operator on types, namely the ( ᵈ) operator in [Displayed Type Theory](https://arxiv.org/abs/2311.18781), which allows to derive the displayed category of monoids `Categoryᵈ<Monoid, MonoidHomomorphism>(...)` from the type classes mentioned above.
 Given a proof of, say, Yoneda's lemma, for U-small categories we actually want it to be applicable not only for categories of arbitrary size, but also for arbitrary displayed categories, which now can be achieved using a simple generalization of the lifting rule above.
 Ultimately we want to exhibit a type theory (cf. https://akuklev.github.io/reedy-types) where the Yoneda's lemma can be stated (and proven) for ω-categories and will automatically apply to the ω-category of all ω-categories.

 # Unary parametricity